fernandez-justin/mr_beast_analysis/README.md

 # Mr Beast Analysis

 ### Folder Structure
-a. images - data visualization
+- images : data visualization
-a. video_api_data_full
+- video_api_data_full
-  a. youtube api data pulled from the channel to get ids
+    - youtube api data pulled from the channel to get ids
-  a. youtube api data pulled for each video
+    - youtube api data pulled for each video
-a. youtube_api_json_struct - structure of youtube api video and channels
+- youtube_api_json_struct - structure of youtube api video and channels
-a. youtube_api_pull_scripts - youtube api pulling and testing
+- youtube_api_pull_scripts - youtube api pulling and testing
-a. full_video_analysis.ipynb - analysis on videos using YouTube api data
+- full_video_analysis.ipynb - analysis on videos using YouTube api data
-a. video_frame_change_analysis.ipynb - using python library to detect scene changes and measure them in number of frames
+- video_frame_change_analysis.ipynb - using python library to detect scene changes and measure them in number of frames

 # Problem Overview
 Identify trends of Mr. Beast's Youtube Channel using the data provided by the Youtube API as well as the videos themselves.